History of Irish Americans in Boston: Discrimination and stereotyping

 In 1837, the same year as the Broad Street Riot, Irish Bostonians formed their own volunteer militia company, one of ten that made up the infantry regiment of the Boston Brigade.
 The Montgomery Guards were named for Richard Montgomery, an Irish-born general who served in the Continental Army; their emblem depicted an American eagle alighting on an Irish harp.
 Their efforts had the blessing of city officials and the governor, and the local press applauded their public spirit.
-After the annual Fall Muster on Boston Common, however, when the green-clad Montgomery Guards marched across town to their armory at Dock Square, hostile crowds pelted them with bottles and rocks, and thousands of rioters surrounded the armory, threatening to break down the doors.
+After the annual Fall Muster on Boston Common, however, when the green-clad Montgomery Guards marched across town to their armory at Dock Square, hostile crowds pelted them with bottles and rocks, and thousands of rioters surrounded the armory and threatened to break down the doors.
 The company was forced to disband for public safety reasons.

 The Irish who arrived during the famine years were among the poorest and least welcome immigrants in Boston.
 In 1850, a group of African Americans living on Elm Street signed a petition to keep the Irish out of their neighborhood.
-Advertisements for domestic servants sometimes stipulated "a Protestant woman", implying that an Irish Protestant would be acceptable; others specifically warned, "no Irish need apply".
+Advertisements for domestic servants sometimes stipulated "a Protestant woman", implying that an Irish Protestant would be acceptable; others specifically warned, "No Irish need apply."

 After the Civil War, Irish Bostonians found that the prejudice against them had lessened somewhat.
-The Massachusetts legislature repealed the law requiring a two-year waiting period before new citizens could vote, and passed a bill effectively declaring that Catholic students could no longer be compelled to read from the King James Bible.
+The Massachusetts legislature repealed the law requiring a two-year waiting period before new citizens could vote and passed a bill effectively declaring that Catholic students could no longer be compelled to read from the King James Bible.
 Soon afterwards, city officials announced that patients at Boston City Hospital could be attended by the clergy of their choice.
-By that time, however, the damage had been done; according to historian Thomas H. O'Connor, the bitter hostilities of the 19th century had created divisions that lasted well into the 20th.
+By then, however, the damage had been done; according to historian Thomas H. O'Connor, the bitter hostilities of the 19th century had created divisions that lasted well into the 20th.

 Demographics

 People of Irish descent form the largest single ethnic group in Boston, making up 15.8% of the population as of 2013.
-As of 2014, Irish Americans made up 22.8% of the population of the metropolitan Boston area—the highest percentage of any of the 50 most populous U.S. cities—and 21.5% of the population of Massachusetts.
+As of 2014, Irish Americans made up 22.8% (some estimates have it more in the 30%-45% range) of the population of the metropolitan Boston area—the highest percentage of any of the 50 most populous U.S. cities—and 21.5% of the population of Massachusetts.
 Many cities and towns on the South Shore of Massachusetts have high percentages of Irish-descended residents.
-As of 2010, the most Irish city in the U.S. (regardless of population size) was Scituate, Massachusetts, with 47.5% of its residents claiming Irish ancestry.
+As of 2010, the most Irish city in the U.S. (regardless of population size) was Scituate, Massachusetts, with 47.5% (other estimates have the number all the way up to 80%) of its residents claiming Irish ancestry.